A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Quantitative stability via relative entropy, weak-topology estimates, and modulated interaction energy

 In this section, we develop quantitative stability tools that link the dissipation structure of the kinetic equation with weak topologies suited for convergence analysis.
-The energy estimates in Section 2 already provide robust control of kinetic fluctuations around their associated local Maxwellians, and the crucial point is that the dissipation terms generated in the relative entropy identity carry scaling prefactors of order $\frac1\e$ or $\frac1{\e^2}$.
-The key coercive term here is the \emph{Fisher information dissipation}, which directly controls microscopic deviations from the local Maxwellian.
-This amplification enables us to propagate stability even under mildly well-prepared initial data, where only partial compatibility with the limit profile is assumed.
-To make this effective, we complement the relative entropy framework with stability tools in weak topology, starting with bounded Lipschitz estimates and then turning to modulated interaction energies.
-These will allow us to convert microscopic dissipation into quantitative convergence toward the macroscopic system.
+The energy estimates in Section \ref{sec_pre} already provide robust control of kinetic fluctuations around their associated local Maxwellians, and the crucial point is that the dissipation terms generated in the relative entropy identity carry scaling prefactors of order $\frac1\e$ or $\frac1{\e^2}$.
+The key coercive term here is the \emph{Fisher information dissipation}, which directly controls microscopic deviations from the local equilibrium.
+Combined with weak-topology stability tools, this mechanism allows us to convert microscopic dissipation into quantitative convergence estimates for the macroscopic system, both in strong topologies under well-prepared data and, in suitable regimes, in weaker topologies adapted to low-regularity or mildly prepared settings.